Lee-Talman/knave2e/README.md

 - [x] Stacking items (coins, ammo) calculate total slot encumberance
 - [x] Items in wounded/overencumbered slots cannot be used
 - [x] Item order can be rearranged
-- [ ] Characters can assign coins/ammo to numbered slots to determine drop order

 ### Items:
 - [x] Items can be labeled as "Relics"
 - [x] Relics can be active or inactive, and add to total Active Blessings
 - [x] Characters gain maximum Active Blessings with CHA